jprivet-dev/monolog-bundle-dynamic-config-node-with-app-for-testing/README.md

-# symfony-monolog-bundle-poc
+# Monolog bundle dynamic config node with Symfony app for testing

 ## Description

-This repository (https://github.com/jprivet-dev/symfony-monolog-bundle-poc) automatically generates the environment needed to test `MonologBundle` evolutions, from https://github.com/jprivet-dev/symfony/tree/symfony-monolog-bundle-poc, in a Symfony application.
+This repository (https://github.com/jprivet-dev/monolog-bundle-dynamic-config-node-with-app-for-testing) automatically generates the environment needed to test `MonologBundle` evolutions, from https://github.com/jprivet-dev/symfony/tree/monolog-bundle-dynamic-config-node, in a Symfony application.

 After installation, you will have the following structure :